Only 50% of Canadians Know What to Do After a Car Accident: Do You?

 If possible, take photos of the scene, the positions of the cars, and any damage.
 The more information you have, the smoother the reporting and claims processes will be.

-6. DON’T delay or avoid telling your insurance company.
+6. DON’T avoid telling your insurance company.

-No one wants their auto insurance rates to go up because of an accident.
+No one wants their Auto Insurance rates to go up because of an accident.
 But while it may be tempting to negotiate an out-of-pocket settlement with the other driver, you’re exposing yourself to a potential lawsuit if they sue you anyway.
 What if the other driver is trying to scam you?
 Or if the damage to their car is more extensive than they thought?

 Plus, your provider won’t just guide you through the claims process—they’ll recommend the best options for towing, repairs, and rental service to avoid costly mistakes and delays.
 A study from Aviva Canada also found that nearly two-thirds of Canadians are unlikely to use an insurer-approved repair shop and overpay as a result.